albertllousas/simple-cqrs-with-es/readme.md

 The way to solve/avoid dual writes is to split the communication into multiple steps and only write to one external system during each step, here some solutions:

-- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html):If you use a RDBMS you can create an event-log table, then you can wrap the updates in your domain and the event-log in the same transaction.
-After that you can fetch the events with simple schedulers or complex (Schedlock) and send a message to the projection mechanism.
+- [Transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): If you use a RDBMS you can create a separate table (event-log), where you would store changes to be propagated to other systems.
+Then, when you have to do a dual write, you create a local transaction where you commit together the changes in your domain and the changes to be propagated in the event-log table.
+After that you just need to fetch the events with and propagate the changes.
- Note: Your projection mechanism will have to handle with idempotency because the fetch can also fail.
+ *Note*: Your projection mechanism will have to handle idempotency and retry mechanisms because the fetch can also fail.
 - Use [CDC](https://en.wikipedia.org/wiki/Change_data_capture) tools (change data capture), like Debezium, they will capture and propagate the changes ensuring consistency.
 - Use an event-store in the write side, this will be explained in the following section.